79 Easy Backpacking Food Ideas

 Backpacking lunches, snacks, and bars

 When backpacking, the goal is to consume a constant stream of calories throughout the day.
-This slow-drip offers your body a consistent and stable fuel source, preventing your blood sugar from taking a nosedive (i.e. bonking).
+This slow drip offers your body a consistent and stable fuel source, preventing your blood sugar from taking a nosedive (i.e. bonking).

 So we like to think of hiking as one long, moveable feast.
-Lots of little snacks here and there, a big snack in the middle of the day (otherwise called lunch) and then more snacking throughout the afternoon.
+Lots of little backpacking snacks here and there, a big snack in the middle of the day (otherwise called lunch), and then more snacking throughout the afternoon.
 The key to making this work is variety.
 Don’t get burnt out eating the same thing over and over.

 Greenbelly meal bars